exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/1. Software Engineering/Labs/Lab 1-2 Case Study/Lab 1-2 Case Study.md

 To illustrate some of the software engineering concepts, you will examine a famous failure of the Denver Airport Luggage System.

-You will work in groups to do the following
+You will work in groups to do the following:
 - Study the relevant documents
 - Identify the factors that caused the failure
 - Lay out a high-level plan of how you would have done the project to maximize its probability of success